keyboardpartner/HX3/BETA/readme.md

 <b>01/04/2016</b> Firmware #3.91, FPGA 01022016

-* New rotor simulation, improved throb
+* New rotor simulation, improved throb and improved woofer response
-* Added keyboard split options: Lower to Upper +1 or +2 octaves for single manual instruments
 * Added parameter and menu for treble boost with Vibrato/Chorus ON
 * Returned to full menus as some people do not have access to Windows PCs
 * Sorted menus in a more convenient order
+* Added keyboard split options: Lower to Upper +1 or +2 octaves for single manual instruments
+* Editable split point by menu
+* Added "Tabs saved to Preset" on/off menu entry
-* fixed several minor bugs
+* Fixed several minor bugs
+* Cleaned up "Defaults Parameters" save, no longer partly saved to presets - distracted customers